husobee/peerstore/docs/design-document/README.md

  * Client/Server peer to peer communications
  * OS I/O abstraction for reading/writing files to disk
  * Insertion of files in correct nodes for DHT
- * Lookups in DHT for nodes containing files looked for
+ * Look-ups in DHT for nodes containing files looked for

 ### Use Cases

 There are a number of use cases that can be split into two independent modules within the milestone.
-These two are: the distributed hash table, used to find relevent files amoungst the peers; the file sharing implementation.
+These two are: the distributed hash table, used to find relevant files amoungst the peers; the file sharing implementation.

 #### File Sharing Use Cases